sfk general options reference:

 you may also set this by an environment variable like:

--nosub or -norec does not include subdirectories (subfolders).
+file input options-nosub or -norec does not include subdirectories (subfolders).

 processing of subdirs is DEFAULT with most commands,